New Zealand entry and transit requirements

 Non-New Zealand citizens will be required to hold a transit visa unless:

-- they hold a current New Zealand visa; or
+- They hold a current New Zealand visa

-- they are a citizen of Australia travelling with a valid Australian passport; or
+- They are a citizen of Australia travelling with a valid Australian passport

-- they are a citizen from a visa-free country
+- They are a citizen from a visa waiver country

-- their destination is Australia and they hold a current visa to enter Australia; or they are a citizen of one or more of the countries specified in the transit visa country waiver list below.
+- They are a citizen of one or more of the countries specified in the transit visa country waiver list

 If you are visiting New Zealand for three months or less and are from a country in the list below, you will not need a visa to enter or to transit, but you will need to hold an outward ticket to a destination that you have the right of entry: